ngalayko/my_server/README.md

-## Setting up full server with docker containers using ansible
+## Setting up server with docker containers using ansible

 # Requirements
 * You should have SSL certificates on the remote server, use [Let's Encrypt](https://letsencrypt.org/) for easy install